Helperbird/website/src/pages/features/text-to-speech.md

 link: reading
 url: features/text-to-speech/
 ---

-## About This Feature
+## What Is This Feature?

-With Helperbird's Text to Speech, you can listen to your news, emails, or articles instead of reading them.
-Just sit back, press play, and let the words come to you.

-This extension works on Chrome, Firefox, Edge, and iPad.
-It uses advanced text-to-speech (TTS) technology to turn any web page into spoken words.
-It’s easy to use and customize, making it perfect for anyone who wants to improve their reading experience.
-Try it for free!
+Helperbird’s Text-to-Speech feature lets you listen to text from any webpage, email, or document.
+Whether you’re catching up on news, studying, or just want to sit back and listen, this feature makes it easy to turn text into spoken words.

+It works on Chrome, Firefox, Edge, and iPad, supporting 109 languages with natural-sounding voices.
+You can adjust the speed, pitch, and volume to suit your preferences.
+It’s perfect for multitasking, accessibility, or just making reading easier.

 ---

-## Benefits
+## What Are the Benefits of This Feature?

-**Improve Reading Speed and Understanding**
-Listening helps you grasp content faster.

-**Great for Visual Impairments or Reading Difficulties** Perfect for those who struggle with reading.

-**Multitask Easily**
-Listen to text while doing other tasks.

-**Save Time**
-Listen to articles instead of reading them.

-**Learn Languages**
+**Listen Instead of Reading:** Great for times when you’d rather hear content than read it.

+**Accessibility:** Helps users with dyslexia, low vision, or reading difficulties.

+**Save Time:** Get through articles, emails, or documents faster.

-Hear text in different languages to aid learning.
+**Learn Languages:** Hear text read aloud to practice pronunciation or comprehension.

+**Multitask:** Listen while working, cooking, or commuting.

 ---

+## Who Is It For?

+**Students:** Use it to listen to study materials, articles, or class notes.

+**Professionals:** Catch up on reports or emails while multitasking.

+**Language Learners:** Practice pronunciation and listening skills in different languages.

+**Accessibility Advocates:** A great tool for users with reading challenges or low vision.

+**Everyday Readers:** Enjoy a hands-free way to consume content.

+---

 ## Features

-**Natural-Sounding Voices**
-Advanced TTS with lifelike voices.
+**Natural Voices:** Choose from over 10 lifelike voices.

-**Lots of Voice Choices**
-Over 10 natural voices and 30+ options.

-**Many Languages**
-Supports 109 languages.
+**Supports 109 Languages:** Works with a variety of global languages.

-**Customizable Settings**
-Adjust pitch, volume, and speed.
+**Customizable Settings:** Adjust speed, pitch, and volume.

-**Supports Multiple Formats**
-Works with web pages, documents, and PDFs.
-Listen on any device.
+**Wide Compatibility:** Works with webpages, PDFs, and documents.

-**Highlight Options**
-Pick your favorite highlight color.
+**Highlighting Options:** Follow along with customizable highlight colors.

 ---

-## How It Helps
+## How Does It Work?

-Helperbird’s text-to-speech makes understanding content easier, especially for people who struggle with reading or are learning a new language.
-It’s a big help for those who are visually impaired, blind, or have attention difficulties.
-You can get information without scrolling through long texts.
-Having content read aloud in different voices makes web pages more accessible and helps you multitask efficiently.
+Using Text-to-Speech is simple.
+Select the text you want to hear, press play, and let Helperbird read it aloud.
+You can customize the voice, speed, and pitch to suit your style.
+It’s especially helpful for understanding complex text, multitasking, or learning new languages.

 ---

 ## List of Voices

+Here’s a sample of the voices available:

 - 🇮🇪 Moira
 - 🇺🇸 Alex
 - 🇮🇹 Alice
 - 🇸🇪 Alva
 - 🇨🇦 Amelie
 - 🇩🇪 Anna
 - 🇮🇱 Carmit
 - 🇮🇩 Damayanti
 - 🇬🇧 Daniel
 - 🇦🇷 Diego
 - 🇧🇪 Ellen
 - 🇺🇸 Fiona
 - 🇺🇸 Fred
 - 🇷🇴 Ioana
 - 🇵🇹 Joana
 - 🇪🇸 Jorge
 - 🇲🇽 Juan
 - 🇹🇭 Kanya
 - 🇦🇺 Karen
 - 🇯🇵 Kyoko
 - 🇸🇰 Laura
 - 🇮🇳 Lekha
 - 🇮🇹 Luca
 - 🇧🇷 Luciana
 - 🇸🇦 Maged
 - 🇭🇺 Mariska
 - 🇹🇼 Mei-Jia
 - 🇬🇷 Melina
 - 🇷🇺 Milena
 - 🇪🇸 Monica
 - 🇳🇴 Nora
 - 🇲🇽 Paulina
 - 🇮🇳 Rishi
 - 🇺🇸 Samantha
 - 🇩🇰 Sara
 - 🇫🇮 Satu
 - 🇭🇰 Sin-ji
 - 🇿🇦 Tessa
 - 🇫🇷 Thomas
 - 🇨🇳 Ting-Ting
 - 🇮🇳 Veena
 - 🇺🇸 Victoria
 - 🇳🇱 Xander
 - 🇹🇷 Yelda
 - 🇰🇷 Yuna
 - 🇷🇺 Yuri
 - 🇵🇱 Zosia
 - 🇨🇿 Zuzana

-- 🇩🇪 Google Deutsch
-- 🇺🇸 Google US English
-- 🇬🇧 Google UK English Female
-- 🇬🇧 Google UK English Male
-- 🇪🇸 Google español
-- 🇺🇸 Google español de Estados Unidos
-- 🇫🇷 Google français
-- 🇮🇳 Google हिन्दी
-- 🇮🇩 Google Bahasa Indonesia
-- 🇮🇹 Google italiano
-- 🇯🇵 Google 日本語
-- 🇰🇷 Google 한국의
-- 🇳🇱 Google Nederlands
-- 🇵🇱 Google polski
-- 🇧🇷 Google português do Brasil
-- 🇷🇺 Google русский
-- 🇨🇳 Google 普通话（中国大陆）
-- 🇭🇰 Google 粤語（香港）
-- 🇹🇼 Google 國語（臺灣）
+And many more!
+With over 109 languages supported, there’s a voice for everyone.